What is Avian Influenza?

 What can the broader community do to help reduce the risk of Avian Influenza?

 It's important that visitors to Australia and Australians returning from overseas do not bring potentially infected material into the country.
-DPIPWE and Biosecurity Australia quarantine officers are on high alert as part of the national effort to prevent Avian Influenza entering Australia.
+DPIPWE and Biosecurity Australia officers are on high alert as part of the national effort to prevent Avian Influenza entering Australia.
 They are on particular alert for poultry and poultry-related products - for example, birds nests, noodles with egg or chicken, mooncakes with egg yolk and fly tying materials made from feathers.

-Quarantine officers are screening 100 per cent of all international flights from high risk countries.
+Biosecurity officers are screening 100 per cent of all international flights from high risk countries.
 All international mail is also being screened.
 Maximum use is being made of X-ray machines and detector dog inspections.
 Luggage and mail items are physically opened and checked.

 Does DPIPWE do any AI surveillance in wild birds?

 Surveillance to detect any HPAI virus in wild birds is an important part of prevention.
 The Commonwealth government funds such surveillance by the States (including Tasmania).
 This includes collecting swabs from ducks that are shot during the duck season or shot/trapped at any time for crop protection.

 Members of the public should report wild bird mortality events to DPIPWE's Animal Health & Welfare Branch on 1300 368 550, or email

 Can anything be done to stop the spread of Avian Influenza in wild birds?

 Food and Agriculture Organisation of the United Nations